Last updated September, 2013Terry "Geezer" Butler bass guitar

 Jim Simpson sent the group over to Germany to appear at the legendary Star Club in Hamburg where many well-known British bands including The Beatles had originally performed before they became famous.
 Earth had to play several 45 minute shows per day and although much of it consisted of extended blues jams and improvisation, the German audiences loved it.

 To avoid future confusion with any other band, it was decided that a new group name should be selected.
 Geezer Butler came up with 'Black Sabbath' after seeing an advertisement for a horror film of that name and it was agreed by all to be a good choice.
 The band had started to compose original material by this time - much of it evolving from extended bass or guitar riffs supplied by Geezer Butler and Tony Iommi.
 This, along with Ozzy Osbourne's ever-more-manic and foreboding vocals and Bill Ward's well-placed drumming, combined to form a unique sound that fitted well with their new name and dark image.
-It was a sound that would soon have far-reaching influence on many other bands for years to come.
+It was a sound that would soon have far-reaching influence on many other bands for decades to come.

 The band's controversial name naturally attracted attention though not all of it was welcome.
 Black Sabbath had a request from a group of 'Satanists' who wanted them to perform at their annual ceremony held at Stonehenge.
 The band politely refused the request but were later informed that the cult leader had placed a "hex" on them.
 Fearing for their lives, Ozzy Osbourne asked his father to make a metal cross for each band member and these were worn around their necks as protection.
 The crosses soon became a well known symbol for Black Sabbath although the band always denied having any religious associations or an active involvement in the occult - Tony Iommi explaining they were "just a band that played heavy music".